 Now let’s look at the money behind Proton.
 In 2014 ProtonMail held a crowd-funding campaign where they stated:

 We firmly believe that ProtonMail can only succeed in its mission if it remains independent.
 By raising money through crowd funding, we can ensure that our first and only priority is protecting the privacy of our users.

 Less than a year later, however, Proton received a $2 million “investment” from a US-based firm called Charles River Ventures (CRV).
 CRV is an interesting company that seeks to get a “strong ownership stake” in various startups.

-Looking back in 2014, ProtonMail was promoted in US news as “The Only Email System The NSA Can’t Access” – see this Forbes article from May 2014.
-From this same article, we learn that most of ProtonMail’s staff was working at MIT:
+Looking back in 2014, ProtonMail was promoted in US news as “The Only Email System The NSA Can’t Access” – see this Forbes article from May 2014, with staff working at MIT:

 While half the team is now at MIT, some are still in Switzerland where the ProtonMail’s servers are housed for extra protection.